mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_basics.md

 $$\frac{c_i}{N l_i} = \frac{\hat{p}_i}{l_i}$$

 Let's try to wrap our head around the units of this quantity.
-First, we see that $\frac{c_i}{l_i}$ is the fraction of reads *per base* of the gene/isoform.
+First, we see that $\frac{c_i}{l_i}$ is the *number* of reads *per base* of the gene/isoform.
 That is, it is the average number of reads generated from each base along the gene/isoform.
-Then, if we divide this quantity by the total number of reads $N$, we arrive at the fraction of reads per base of the gene/isoform *per read*.
-This is a bit strange, we're looking at the fraction of reads per bases per read.
-It seems circular.
+Then, if we divide this quantity by the total number of reads, $N$, we arrive at the number of reads per base of the gene/isoform *per read*.

+This is a bit confusing.
+It almost seems circular that we're computing the number of reads per base per read.
+Here's another way to think about it: we're computing the *fraction of all reads*, $\frac{c_i}{N}$, per base of the gene/isoform.
+That is, on average, we're computing the fraction all of the reads were generated, on average, by each base of a gene.
+This inherently normalizes for gene length because the units are a single base!

+We note that $N$ is very large (on the order of millions) and so too is $l_i$ (on the order of thousands), so to avoid dealing with such small numbers, we multiply $\frac{c_i}{N l_i}$ by $10^9$.
+The resulting units are reads per killobase per million reads of a given gene:

+$$\text{RPKM}_i := 10^9 \frac{c_i}{N l_i}$$

+Note that $10^9$ is the result of multiplying by one million reads and one thousand bases.

+Now that we've defined RPKM, what is it's problem?